 The Company provides for income taxes using the asset and liability approach.
 Deferred tax assets and liabilities are recorded based on the differences between the financial statement and tax bases of assets and liabilities and the tax rates in effect when these differences are expected to reverse.
 Deferred tax assets are reduced by a valuation allowance if, based on the weight of available evidence, it is more likely than not that some or all of the deferred tax assets will not be realized.
-As of December 31, 2022 and 2021, the Company had a full valuation allowance against deferred tax assets.
+As of December 31, 2023 and 2022, the Company had a full valuation allowance against deferred tax assets.

 The Company is subject to the provisions of ASC 740-10-25, Income Taxes (ASC 740).
 ASC 740 prescribes a more likely-than-not threshold for the financial statement recognition of uncertain tax positions.
 ASC 740 clarifies the accounting for income taxes by prescribing a minimum recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 On a quarterly basis, the Company undergoes a process to evaluate whether income tax accruals are in accordance with ASC 740 guidance on uncertain tax positions.
 There are currently no open Federal or State audits.
-The Company has not recorded any liability for uncertain tax positions at December 31, 2022 or December 31, 2021.
+The Company has not recorded any liability for uncertain tax positions at December 31, 2023 or December 31, 2022.
+If such matters were to arise, the Company would recognize interest and penalties related to income tax matters in income tax expense.

-For the years ended December 31, 2022 and 2021, the Company recorded zero income tax expense.
-No tax benefit has been recorded in relation to the pre-tax loss for the years ended December 31, 2022 and 2021, due to a full valuation allowance to offset any deferred tax asset related to net operating loss carry forwards attributable to the losses.
+For the years ended December 31, 2023 and 2022, the Company recorded zero income tax expense.
+No tax benefit has been recorded in relation to the pre-tax loss for the years ended December 31, 2023 and 2022, due to a full valuation allowance to offset any deferred tax asset related to net operating loss carry forwards attributable to the losses.

-Fair value of financial instrument
+Fair value of financial instruments